 Second, agencies often lack the internal resources to set the number of appointments necessary for a successful program.

-Even once the staff has the skills necessary to conduct reviews, it is still difficult to set appointments and get a high volume of customers to come in with a consistent flow.
+Even once the staff has the skills necessary to conduct reviews, it is still challenging to make the phone calls, set appointments and get a high volume of customers to come in with a consistent flow.

-Third, agencies are often focusing on low-quality cold leads.
+Third, agencies often focus on low-quality cold leads.

-They don’t understand the value in retention, referrals, and cross-selling, so they focus on acquisition.
+They don't understand the value of retention, referrals, and cross-selling, so they focus on acquisition.

-A customer insurance review program creates slow, consistent, long-term growth over time.
+A customer review program isn't a quick fix; it creates sustainable, consistent, long-term insurance agency growth over time.

-To make the most of a customer insurance review program, continue visiting our content to get tips and instruction to guide you along the way.
+To make the most of a customer insurance review program, continue visiting our content to get tips and ideas to guide you along the way.